bottkars/bottkars.github.io/_posts/2021-02-11-AzureStack-Hub-CSI-drivers.md

 </figure>

-You know should have a Running azuredisk-csi-driver Environment on your AzureSTack Hub.
+You know should have a Running azuredisk-csi-driver Environment on your AzureStack Hub.
 Stay Tuned for Part 2 including DataProtection with PowerProtect Datamanager ...